w3c/remote-playback/use-cases.md

 ## Existing remote media playback behavior in browsers

-Safari, as well as Android versions of Firefox and Chrome allow users to play some website's media remotely.
+Safari, Edge on Windows 10, as well as Android versions of Firefox and Chrome allow users to play some website's media remotely.
 Safari will show an icon in order to send a video to an AirPlay device nearby.
 Chrome and Firefox will show a similar icon but for Cast devices.
+Edge provides a menu item.

 Safari:
 - Description link: https://support.apple.com/en-gb/HT201343